bradserlis/jamMate/readme.md

 # Unsolved

+Search results takes two presses for the initial search.

 Would like to create more robust messaging within-app.
 Also, filtering search results of users based on instrument or genres they are interested in are works in progress and not in production at this time.